-- Hire for attitude and cultural fit – Lean-Agile organizations identify, attract, hire, and retain people who will be most successful in the dynamic team environment of an Agile culture.
+- Hire for attitude and cultural fit – Identify, attract, hire, and retain people who will be most successful in the dynamic team environment of an Agile culture.

 - Take the issue of money off the table – Replacing traditional, individual incentives with ‘the right’ incentives helps tailor compensation and motivation to the differing needs of roles and individuals in the next-generation workforce.

 - Support impactful learning and growth – Modern careers are fueled more by personal choices and meaningful growth than by climbing a hierarchical ladder.
 Successful employers need to respond by providing rewarding work, more fluid roles, and personal growth paths.